 Whether you want to build a news feed like Twitter, Instagram, Spotify or Facebook we have you covered.
-Stream's API enables you to build, scale and personalize your news feeds and activity streams.
+Stream's API enables you to create, scale and personalize your news feeds and activity streams.

 Stream supports feeds for millions of social apps.
-Java is great for building social networks and we want to make it as simple as possible to leverage Stream Feeds in your app.
+Java is great for building social networks and we want to make it as simple as possible to leverage Stream Feeds in your social app.

 Working with Stream in the Java language